byu-cce270/content/docs/unit3/01_matplotlib/matplot_hw.md

 1. In the second code block, create a variable 'x' with an empty list.
 Do this five more times on separate lines with lists 'y_1', 'y_2', 'y_3', 'y_4', and 'y_5'
 2. Read in the Provo River Streamflow CSV file and create a for loop just like you did in Part 1
-3. Using the xticks function, input the list below into the first parameter and rotate the ticks by 45 degrees in the second parameter

-    ```[0,500,1000,1500,2000,2500]```

 4. Plot y_1, label it "10163000" and color it purple
 5. Plot y_2, label it "10155200" and color it teal or blue
 6. Plot y_3, label it "10155500" and color it green